 There are two types of membership available – Ordinary Branch and General Branch.
 If the company you are employed under has a relationship with their respective union, you will become an ordinary member under the union.

 The union will represent Ordinary Branch members in wage negotiations and workplace issues.
-On the other hand, General Branch members do not have such rights, but can still enjoy the same social benefits as General Branch members, such as NTUC FairPrice rebates, Plus!
-Privileges and NTUC Club facilities.
+On the other hand, General Branch members do not have such rights, but can still enjoy the same social benefits as Ordinary Branch members, such as NTUC FairPrice rebates, Plus!
+Rewards and NTUC Club facilities.

 To be eligible for a membership, applicants need to be at least 16 years of age, and they must not be personnel from the Singapore Police Force, Singapore Prisons, Auxiliary Police Bodies, foreign domestic workers and full-time students.
 The monthly subscription is $9 a month, with the exception for the month of December, where the subscription is $18.